 - curry powder (salt-free)

 While the frozen soup is cooking (boil in the bags), dice potatoes and place in the pot.
-Use enough water to cover the potatoes, bring to a boil and simmer 5 minutes.
+Use enough water to cover the potatoes, bring them to a boil, and simmer 5 minutes.
 Add frozen veggies and cook a few more minutes.
 The boil-in-the-bag soup should be done now, so add it to the pot.
 Add curry powder.
 Stir well and serve.

 #9 Quinoa, Brown Rice, & Veggies